FinKrug/Coding-Club-Site/README.md

 # Coding-Club-Site

+One of my current passion projects is developing the Coding Club website.
+This project is still a work in progress, but its main goal is to create an engaging and accessible platform that encourages more people to learn programming and explore the world of technology.

+Through this website, I aim to provide resources, project showcases, event information, and opportunities for members to collaborate and grow their technical skills.
+I want the platform to make coding feel approachable for beginners while also giving experienced programmers a place to connect, share ideas, and build exciting projects together.

+As development continues, I plan to expand the site's features and content based on community feedback.
+Ultimately, my vision is for the website to inspire curiosity, foster creativity, and help more people discover the fun and rewarding experience of coding.

 # Getting This Website Running

 Welcome!
 If you've never worked with a website project before, don't worry.
 Follow the steps below and you'll have the site running on your computer.